 The closest airstrip is Napa County Airport approximately five miles south of the project site.
 The project will not have an effect on air traffic patterns or air traffic levels.

-The project proposes a new private loop street on the periphery of the site.
+The project does not create a new public street and locates the single driveway to the east to Riverside Drive.
 The City Public Works Department has not identified a hazard due to project design or incompatible uses.